SIMEXP/autism-signature/README.md

 pip install invoke
 ```

-You will also need to have either Docker or Apptainer installed in order to use either containarization methods.
+You must also have either Docker or Apptainer installed to use container-based execution.

 ---

-### 2️⃣ Fetch Assets
+### 2⃣ Fetch Assets

 Download all necessary data, results, and container images: